-If any application submits to Victoria College a transcript with a disciplinary notation (suspension or expulsion), the Admissions Office will send written notification to the Dean of Student Services to review the disciplinary action.
+If any applicant submits to Victoria College a transcript with a disciplinary notation (suspension or expulsion), the Admissions & Records Office will send written notification to the Dean Vice President of Student Services to review the disciplinary action.
 In addition, an independent review will be required to assess the academic readiness of the application.
 After the reviews are complete, the applicant will receive a written admission decision.